 Strap in and sit back, because you’re about to get a crash course in California car insurance requirements.

-The state of California mandates that every driver and vehicle owner must have a state minimum amount of liability insurance coverage.
-Even drivers with an out-of-state license or no license at all still have to abide by the financial responsibility (insurance) requirements while driving in the state.
+The state of California mandates that every driver and vehicle owner must have a minimum amount of liability insurance coverage.
+Even drivers with an out-of-state license or no license at all still have to abide by the financial responsibility (insurance) requirements while driving in the state and in order to register a vehicle in California.

 You can also fulfill the financial responsibility requirements without holding an insurance policy.
 This can be done by: